Figuring out what your blood sugar should be, as well as what is considered “normal,” can be confusing, especially if you have diabetes.

 DKA occurs more commonly in people with type 1 diabetes, although it can affect those with type 2 diabetes, as well.
 Along with hyperglycemia and elevated ketones (chemicals produced by the liver when it breaks down fat), rapid breathing, fruity-smelling breath, nausea and vomiting, and stomach pain may appear.

 DKA can quickly turn into a medical emergency.
-Treatment includes replacing fluids and electrolytes, and administering insulin.
+Treatment includes hospitalization to replace fluids and electrolytes along with intravenous administration of insulin.

 HHS is a complication of type 2 diabetes and presents with very high blood sugars, extreme dehydration, and decreased alertness or even loss of consciousness.
-Treatment focuses on correcting dehydration, replacing electrolytes, and administering insulin intravenously.
+Treatment focuses on hospitalization to correct dehydration, replace electrolytes, and administer insulin intravenously.

 Find out more in: What Is Considered High Blood Sugar?